Government of Nova ScotiaNova Scotia Courts

 Survey

-The Digital Task Force is seeking feedback from people who have experience with the court system in Nova Scotia.
+The Digital Task Force sought feedback from people who have experience with the court system in Nova Scotia.
 This includes court staff, lawyers, community justice groups and members of the public.

-We’ve developed a short survey about the way the court system uses technology.
-The survey asks for your feedback about what you think is working well, what isn’t working well and what could be improved.
+A short survey about the way the court system uses technology, including what users think is working well, what isn’t working well and what could be improved, was made available.